 International students studying this program on campus are required to enrol full time to comply with their student visa requirements and complete their study in the standard minimum program duration.
 International students requiring enrolment advice should review the program plan corresponding to the semester and year of commencement and can contact their Program Advisor at ProgramAdvice@newcastle.edu.au

-In the Bachelor of Mechatronics Engineering (Honours) program students are required to complete 320 units, which comprises of:
+The Bachelor of Mechatronics Engineering (Honours) is a fiour year program, students are required to complete 320 units, which is comprised of:

 No more than 120 units can be taken at 1000 level; and at least 40 units must be taken at each level from the 2000 level and above for this program.